A5hleyRich/delightful-downloads/readme.txt

 To add and manage downloads via the WordPress Administration screens, you must have a [modern web browser](http://browsehappy.com/ "Browse Happy") with JavaScript enabled.

+**GitHub**

+If you would like to contribute to the plugin, you can do so on [GitHub](https://github.com/A5hleyRich/Delightful-Downloads).

 == Installation ==

 1. Upload `delightful-downloads` to the `/wp-content/plugins/` directory.